 Work study is a work program and not a grant.
 The funds are earned by the student through working.
 To be considered for work study, a student must first complete the FAFSA.
-Additionally, a student must complete the UVU Financial Aid and Scholarships Data Form and any other required items, which could include verification, and which a student can review through their UVLink account.
+Additionally, a student must complete any other required items, which could include verification, and which a student can review through their UVLink account.

 For continued eligibility for Federal Work Study, a student must meet satisfactory academic progress each semester and continue to meet all other eligibility requirements.
 A student must complete a new FAFSA and other application requirements each award year.
 Please see our Eligibility page for more information.

-For more information on the application process, please visit our To Apply page.
+For more information on the application process, please visit our How to Apply page.

 Work study funds are limited and are awarded to students who meet specific selection criteria.
 To meet the selection criteria, students must indicate an interest in work study on their FAFSA and must have completed all application and eligibility requirements, including verification and SAP, by May 1st.
 This does not guarantee that a student will receive an award.
 Awards are based on available funding and the date of file completion.
 Students must have financial need, which is based on the EFC and COA (Cost of Attendance).
 The EFC must be 10,000 or less.
 Priority is given to students who have had work study awarded at UVU in the past.